Douglas Stewart Fine Books

 Douglas Stewart Fine Books Pty.
 Ltd. is an antiquarian bookseller based in Melbourne, Australia.
 Our showroom is in High Street, Armadale, a precinct famous for its antique dealers, art galleries and bookshops.
 We buy and sell books both locally and around the world, working closely with clients to understand their collecting priorities and to source appropriate material.
 Our clients include libraries, galleries, museums, private collectors and fellow members of the trade.
 Since 2009 we have also exhibited regularly at leading international book fairs.

-Douglas began buying and selling books in 1995, while still in high school.
-He is a member of the major international trade associations, and his business is conducted according to their high ethical standards.
-For many years Douglas has been a Board member of the Australian and New Zealand Association of Antiquarian Booksellers (ANZAAB); serving as President 2019 - 2023.
+Douglas is a member of the major international trade associations, and his business is conducted according to their high ethical standards.

-Our stock at Douglas Stewart Fine Books is diverse: we have rare books across all fields, but our strengths are in travel and exploration – particularly of Australia and the Pacific – and Australian art.
+Our stock at Douglas Stewart Fine Books is diverse: we have rare books across all fields, but our strengths are in travel and exploration – particularly of Australia, the Pacific, and East Asia – as well as important books in the arts and sciences.
 In addition to rare books, we deal in all types of heritage material, including photographs, manuscripts, maps and globes, and fine art.
 Every month we issue a new online catalogue of New Acquisitions, and recommend that you join our email list to be the first to see what’s available.
 Please do not hesitate to contact us regarding any works you see online – we are always happy to assist with your enquiries.

 Last, but not least, we buy books – from important single items to entire libraries – and we’d be pleased to provide advice on the best way to sell your collection.